 Physiotherapy (Professional Qualification) MSc

-Application Deadline: 9th February 2017.
-Programme Specific FAQs
+Application Deadline: 8th February 2019 Programme Specific FAQs

-All applicants for this programme must sit the GAMSAT exam to be eligible to be offered a place (see entry requirements page).
+All EU applicants for this programme must sit the GAMSAT exam to be eligible to be offered a place (see entry requirements page).
 Further information on the exam format and dates is available from https://gamsat.acer.edu.au/gamsat-ireland

-Those in final year of a Level 8 Degree can apply before graduation and may be offered a conditional place (depending on GAMSAT scores) subject to providing evidence of 2h2 or higher in their undergraduate degree
+Those in the final year of a Level 8 Degree can apply before graduation and may be offered a conditional place (depending on GAMSAT scores) subject to providing evidence of 2h2 or higher in their undergraduate degree

 The programme aims to develop graduates who are able to: